 What does “eiga” mean in Japanese?

-Native speakers say “eiga” to mean ‘movie’ or ‘motion picture’ in Japanese.
+Native speakers say “eiga” to mean ‘movie’ in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “eiga” more clearly.
+My explanations would help Japanese learners understand “eiga” more clearly.
 Then, let’s get started!

 Contents